 - foundations of scientific literacy

 - learning contexts

+- · nature of scientific discourse

-- · explanations, evidence, and modelling in science
+- · modelling in science

-- laboratory work
+- · laboratory work

 - safety

 - technology in science

 - science challenges.

 All science outcomes and indicators emphasize one or more foundations of scientific literacy; these represent the "what" of the curriculum.
 The learning contexts represent different processes for engaging students in achieving curricular outcomes; they are the "how" of the curriculum.
 The four units of study at each grade serve as an organizing structure for the curriculum.